hossainsafwan/AndroidFundamentals/BroadcastReceivers.md

 ## What is a Broadcast?

 A broadcast in Android is a system wide event.
-Events such as an incoming sms, phone-call, notification to satte the battery of the device is low.
+Events such as an incoming sms, phone-call, notification to state the battery of the device is low.
 These are examples of broadcasts.

 ## What is a Broadcast Receiver?